neetish3b/neetish/README.md

 My Entire focus in this app is to build a better application using the correct use of JavaScript.
 I have tried to put every single line of code on the correct place on the basis of application performance and functionality.
 I am also trying to write each and everything about all the things that are used in application as a from of Script.

+    main.js - This Js file is the main entry point of all the JavaScript files and this file is loaded when